Gower-metric/gower-metric/examples/README.md

 matrix = pairwise_distances(df, metric = _gower_distance, n_jobs = -1, ensure_all_finite = False)
 ```
+> [!Warning]

-It is worth to mention that one of gower's idea is to handle missing data as user wants thus `ensure_all_finite = False` is required to allow missing data in the input DataFrame.
+> It is worth to mention that one of gower's idea is to handle missing data as user wants thus `ensure_all_finite = False` is required to allow missing data in the input DataFrame.

 Full code can be found in `examples/scripts/scktlrn_pairwise_distances.ipynb`.

 ### SciPy spatial distance